 For ankle swelling and pain, RICE is a commonly used method of home treatment:

-Once pain settles, we usually encourage gentle pain-free movements of the ankle while elevated to further reduce swelling and maintain mobility.
+Once pain settles, gentle pain-free movements of the ankle while elevated are encouraged to further reduce swelling and maintain mobility.

 You may also need to wear supportive footwear or orthotics while the ankle heals.

-If the pain is severe and limiting your ability to weight bear, see a GP or physio immediately to determine whether scans are required to rule out a fracture.
+If the pain is severe and limiting your ability to weight bear, see a GP or Physiotherapist immediately to determine whether scans are required to rule out a fracture.

 To book see any of our experienced & qualified allied health staff about ankle pain, you can: